-For business-friendly travel apps, to maintain connection with the office, you could use the default Mail app, but there are better options.
-Canary Mail, for example, is focussed on security and allows you to encrypt your emails, so that they are only decrypted when they reach the recipients computer, keeping them secure in transit.
+For business-friendly travel apps, to maintain a connection with the office, you could use the default Mail app, but there are better options.
+Canary Mail, for example, is focused on security and allows you to encrypt your emails, so that they are only decrypted when they reach the recipient's computer, keeping them secure in transit.
 Its Focused Inbox learns what messages are important to you and provides read receipts when your messages have been picked up.

 Unibox groups your emails by sender and looks more like a messaging app than an email client.
 You can write emails in the main window, just like in a messaging app, and the attachment viewer makes it easy to find and preview attachments.

 If you have trouble working out what time it is at home or in the country you’re about to visit, try World Clock Pro.
 It can display multiple clocks in different time zones on your desktop, as well as show you a time zone map and even weather forecast for each location you are going to.